 Steps to B-Healthy:

 Walking is an easy and effective way to increase activity levels, manage stress and encourage camaraderie.
 Participants in this free program compete in monthly contests and receive rewards for meeting step goals.
 Healthier students, faculty and staff mean a healthier University.
+There are a number of walking trails on campus.
+As part of our Partnership for a Healthier America initiative, HCI installed mileage signs every .2 miles around the "brain" and "extended brain."

 Binghamton University is a tobacco-free campus.
 The use of all tobacco products is prohibited on all University property.
 For more information, as well as a list of tobacco cessation resources, visit the tobacco-free website.